cloudmesh-community/book/chapters/devops/puppet.md

 $ sudo /opt/puppetlabs/bin/puppet resource service puppet ensure=running enable=true
 ```

-As explained in workflow section and digram in above section ; When the
+As explained in :o: workflow section and :o: digram in :o: above section :o: ; When the
 puppet agent is installed and run first time it generates SSL certificate
 and sends it to master for signing, once the certificate is approved
 master can communicate and mage the client node.

-Each puppet client node in puppet infrastructure needs to follow this process
+Each puppet client node in the puppet infrastructure needs to follow this process

 # Configuring SSL

-As explained above, SSL certificate approval by puppet master is required
+As explained :o: above, SSL certificate approval by puppet master is required
 for all the nodes in the infrastructure in order for master to communicate
 and manage client nodes.
 Following will describe the SSL signing process-

-Use the following command on puppet master to in order to list all unsigned
+Use the following command on :o: puppet master to in order to list all unsigned
 certificate requests.

 ```bash